top of page

 Hip & Knee Pain

-It's hard to live life to the fullest when your hips or knees hurt with walking, running, jumping or stairs.
+It's hard to live life to the fullest when your hips or knees hurt with walking, running, jumping, or stairs.
 Physical therapy can help with:

 • Pre/post-surgical rehabilitation